Close

 1. Egg

-Raw or runny eggs are not suitable to be consumed in pregnancy.
+Raw or runny eggs are not suitable for consumption during pregnancy (2).
 If your miso soup has egg, either fry it or hard-boil it till the yolk gets cooked thoroughly.

 2. Seafood